ecell/ECell_Dive/DocFX/articles/Dev/about_UI.md

 <img src="~/resources/images/dev/UIAssets/TagMenusAssets.jpg" alt="Tag Menus UI" style="width: 300px;"/>

 `Anchored Dynamic Content` encapsulates a `Button Scroll List` to display a list of options that may be associated to a module.
 The rest of the UI panel's names indicate to which module they are part of. `FBA Visuals Parameters` uses [FbaParametersManager](xref:ECellDive.UI.FbaParametersManager) and `GroupByAttributsDisplay` uses [GroupByAttributsManager](xref:ECellDive.UI.GroupByAttributsManager).

-## Open comments
-For one thing, UI in Virtual Reality, or Extended Reality in general, is not well defined.
-There are major trends such as using rays to point at and interact with remote objects; directly touch the 3D models with the controllers; pinch the fingers in the air.
-And so on.
-But, none of them seem to have convinced a majority of users to impose itself for a long time.
-There are still a lot of dreams about future haptic technologies and hand movement recognitions that the field lives with the expectations that something better will eventually popup.
-Bottom line, there is work to do.

-### Toward fully interactive 3D modules for the UX of ECellDive?
-- object functions such as in reality?